b68h4/GreenDrive/README.md

 cd backend
 ```

--   Run the command with the Railway CLI:
+-   Run these commands with the Railway CLI:

 ```
+railway link
 railway up -s <yourservice>
 ```